parmsam/one-source-indy/README.md

 https://parmsam.shinyapps.io/one_source_indy/

 ### Quick info:
-This R program uses social services data to create an app intended to better inform in-need homeless or unstably-housed individuals  living in Indianapolis on what is available in our communities.
+This R program uses social services data to create an open source app intended to better inform in-need homeless or unstably-housed individuals  living in Indianapolis on what is available in our communities.
+App code is in the prototype folder.

 Also included is a web scraping program that was used to pull Chip Indy Handbook for Help Data (http://www.handbookofhelp.org/)
 ### Goal: